How to Build a Quantum Supercomputer: Scaling from Hundreds to Millions of Qubits: Introduction: Past, present, and future challenges of building quantum computers

 Despite the large size of superconducting qubits (roughly millimeters), the numbers of qubits have been scaled up from single- and few-qubit systems.
 Recent advances enabled large enough quantum computers to test system performance and demonstrate the execution of simple quantum algorithms.
-Experiments have demonstrated logical error rates at the $10^{-10}$ level, although surpassing this rate appears difficult due to errors induced via cosmic rays \cite{mcewen2024cosmicray}, suggesting further investigation.
+Experiments have demonstrated physical qubit performance that will be sufficient to reach logical error rates at the $10^{-10}$ level in the surface code, provided steps are taken to mitigate correlated errors from high-energy cosmic ray and gamma ray impacts in the chip \cite{Wilen2021,mcewen2024cosmicray,martinis2021saving,Iaia2022}.
 Despite the large footprint of superconducting qubits, in this position paper we describe how modern semiconductor processing facilitates their scaling.

 While we introduce a definitive architecture for coupling transmon qubits, alternative designs might also improve performance.
 Our expectation is that advanced fabrication targeted to improve both coherence and scaling could be used for a variety of approaches.
 We believe that these ideas will greatly enhance the likelihood of making useful quantum computers.